JosephAwuku33/Portfolio-Site/README.md

 I cloned a github repositiory and made some changes to it as well Thumbs up to the original author Nangialai Stoman.

+You can check out the site from this page:
+<a href="https://joseph-portfolio-site.netlify.app/">Portfolio site/</a>